How to Choose a Staffing Agency or Virtual Assistant Company: 6 Questions to Ask First

 3. Is the pricing public, or do I need a sales call to find out?

 Some providers publish rates.
 Others require a discovery call before sharing a single number.
 A call is not unreasonable for a custom scope, but if you cannot find a ballpark hourly rate or fee structure anywhere on the site, that is worth noting.
-Opaque pricing usually means the price is set based on what the market will bear for your specific company, not a fixed rate card.
+Virtustant publishes its hourly rates, which start at $7/hr, on its pricing page.

 4. What percentage of what I pay actually goes to my assistant?

 In some managed models, the client rate and the worker's actual pay are two different numbers, with the difference (commonly reported in the 25 to 30 percent range across the industry) going to the platform.
 That spread pays for real services: sourcing, management, payroll.
 The question is whether the provider will tell you the split if you ask.
-A model with a transparent hourly rate and no separate markup removes the question entirely.
+Virtustant charges a single transparent hourly rate with zero recruitment fees.
+Applicants and candidates pay Virtustant nothing: no fees to apply, to be placed, or to stay placed.

 5. If my assistant leaves, what is the real replacement process, and is there a time cap?

 Most providers offer some kind of replacement guarantee.
 Read the cap.
 Common terms run 30, 60, or 90 days from the start date; after that window, a departure is your problem to solve again from scratch.
-Ask what happens if the hire leaves in month 14, not month 1, since that's the scenario the fine print usually protects the provider from, not you.
+Ask what happens if the hire leaves in month 14, not month 1, and get the answer in writing.
+Virtustant backs every placement with a lifetime replacement guarantee with no time cap.

 6. Can this provider actually staff beyond one role type if I need to scale?